 Behaving with good manners is your child’s key to a good social life, and it’s your duty as a parent to instil this quality in him from an early age.
 Here are simple ways to set your sweetie on the path to acting friendly and courteously in all social situations.

 MAKE IT A HABIT Good behaviour shouldn’t be something “put on” only for a fancy gathering or “important” people.
 Your little one should show manners automatically, whether he’s at home or in public.
 So don’t let his manners slide when you are having just a family dinner together at home.
-Make sure he remembers to say “please” and “thank you”, just like you would once you start bringing him out dining with a bigger group — which is a chance to experience more together!
+Make sure he remembers to say “please” and “thank you”, just like you would once you start bringing him out dining with a bigger group.

 BE CONSISTENT If the hubs allows junior to scream at the top of his lungs (“He’s only expressing himself!”) but you immediately reprimand him, then your kiddo won’t know which behaviour is acceptable.
 Mastering good manners takes a lot of practice and reinforcement, so make sure you are on the same page with your husband (and whoever else takes care of your child, such as your helper or a grandparent).